 Interested in a more affordable alternative to the famed HD600 and 650?

-One of the best experiences I ever had was listening to a FLAC version of Led Zeppelin’s “Over the Hills & Far Away” through a Bryston BHA-1 Headphone Amp and the HiFiMan HE400i.
+One of the best experiences I ever had as an AudioFILE was listening to a FLAC version of Led Zeppelin’s “Over The Hills & Far Away” through a Bryston BHA-1 Headphone Amp and the HiFiMan HE400i.

-Remember how I mentioned there’s music that you probably know like the back of your hand?
-And that it would sound foreign with good headphones?
+I mention in a bit how there’s music that you probably know like the back of your hand, and that it will sound foreign with good headphones.

 “Over the Hills” is a prime example of a song that I thought I knew, but really didn’t at all.

 When you’ve listened to albums through crappy equipment all your life, it takes something like this setup to realize what you’ve missed out on.

 Everything sounded different, from Robert Plant’s voice to Page’s guitars, to Jones’ bass, to the otherworldly drums of John Bonham, and everything in between.

 It was as if I got a glimpse into the soul of the artists; why they were bandmates, how they interacted with each other, and what made them so close.

 I had read somewhere that after Bonham died, the band refused to play without him.